Entropy (S) and Microstates

 Worked Example: Combustion of Methane

-Step 1: Sum the entropy of the products (multiply by coefficients):
+Step 1: Sum the entropy of products

-\( \sum S^\circ_\text{products} = (1 \times 213.8) + (2 \times 70.0) = 353.8 \text{ J K}^{-1}\text{mol}^{-1} \)
+\(\sum S^\circ_{\text{products}} = (1 \times 213.8) + (2 \times 70.0) = 353.8\text{ J K}^{-1}\text{mol}^{-1}\)

-Step 2: Sum the entropy of the reactants:
+Step 2: Sum the entropy of reactants

-\( \sum S^\circ_\text{reactants} = (1 \times 186.3) + (2 \times 205.2) = 596.7 \text{ J K}^{-1}\text{mol}^{-1} \)
+\(\sum S^\circ_{\text{reactants}} = (1 \times 186.3) + (2 \times 205.2) = 596.7\text{ J K}^{-1}\text{mol}^{-1}\)

-Step 3: Calculate ΔS°:
+Step 3: Calculate \(\Delta S^\circ\)

-\( \Delta S^\circ = 353.8 - 596.7 = -242.9 \text{ J K}^{-1}\text{mol}^{-1} \)
+\(\Delta S^\circ = 353.8 - 596.7 = \mathbf{-242.9\text{ J K}^{-1}\text{mol}^{-1}}\)